andersonopt/website/content/blog/product-release-notes-4-15-20.md

 Automatically create a PDF report for a project with one parcel per page and automated image labeling and image details.

+* Image title will auto-populate with the parcel name (County-Owner-LotSize)
+* Image description will auto-populate APN/PIN and site address (if available).

+Steps to run new report type:

 * From the map, select 'menu'
 * Click 'report' in the dropdown list